Cult war claims 8 in Edo – The Sun Nigeria

 Tony Osauzo, Benin

-Renewed cult war among three rival cult groups; maphites, black axe (aka aye) and eiye confraternities, has allegedly led to the killing of eight persons in different parts of Benin City, but Police authority confirm only two persons were killed.
+Renewed cult war among three rival cult groups; maphites, Black axe (aka Aye), and Eiye confraternities, has allegedly led to the killing of eight persons in different parts of Benin City, Edo State.

-The renewed killings started last Friday when a 200 level student of the university of Benin, Moses Adesina, popularly called Aficionado, was shot dead students’ jeans carnival.
+In a swift reaction, the Police confirmed only two death.
+The renewed killings started last Friday when a 200 level student of the university of Benin, Moses Adesina, popularly called Aficionado, was shot dead during students’ jeans carnival.

-The Wire Road victim identified as Osasuyi (aka 190), was said have died, while the one in Siluko Road identified as Moses Oboh, was severely injured.

-It was also gathered that a day after the killing of Aficionado, which was a Saturday, one person was said to have been killed around Isihor area of Benin City and in the evening of the same day, another person was reportedly killed around Osasogie area of Ugbowo.
+It was also gathered that a day after the killing of Aficionado, which was a Saturday, one person was killed around Isihor area of Benin City and in the evening of the same day, another person was reportedly killed around Osasogie area of Ugbowo.

 “The situation in the University of Benin, it was reported that one person was killed as a result of cult related activities that is as a result of cut fight then about yesterday (Wednesday) Oba market police reported the killing of a young man.